Resolutions / Wellbeing

 paid parental leave australia

-The Prime Minister formally announced the new policy at the New South Wales State Labor conference over the weekend, saying that “one of the best ways to boost productivity and participation across our economy is to provide more choice and more support for families and more opportunity for women.”
+Back in 2022, Prime Minister Anthony Albanese announced a plan to gradually increase paid parental leave across the Australia from just over four months to 26 weeks – or approximately six months.
+He shared the new policy at a New South Wales State Labor conference, saying that “one of the best ways to boost productivity and participation across our economy is to provide more choice and more support for families and more opportunity for women.”

 "This is a modern policy to support modern families.
 We know that investing in parental leave benefits our economy.
 It is good for productivity and participation, it's good for families and it's good for our country as a whole," he said.